Anzar0211/Koinx-Assignment/README.md

    - Retrieve the latest cryptocurrency stats.
    - Calculate the standard deviation of cryptocurrency prices from the last 100 records.
    - Trigger manual fetching of the latest cryptocurrency data.

+The application is deployed and available at: [KoinX Backend Assignment](https://koinx-assignment-obe8.onrender.com).

 ---